Thoughts & Progress

 vision of ourselves.

-One more time, despite being agnostic, I’m chosing a religious route for a long
+One more time, despite being agnostic, I chose a religious route for a long

 distance walk.
 Reason why, is because I believe on the transition of the body